con1980/instacart_python/README.md

 ```
 ![alt text](</04 Analysis/Visualizations/bar_loyalty 2.png>)

+The most are regular customers which is a very good sign.
+Loyal customers are on the second place.
+And the least are new customers.

 ### Are there differences in ordering habits based on a customer’s loyalty status?
 ```python
 #create bar chart with comparison of loyalty and spending behaviour